-Elements’ recent releases have also upped the amount of automation on offer.
-Using Adobe’s cloud-based Sensei tech, it will automatically trim your clips so only the interesting bits remain, as well as combining them with still images to create a movie from your raw materials.
+Automation makes this process even easier thanks to Adobe’s cloud-based Sensei tech.
+This will automatically trim your clips so only the interesting bits remain, as well as combining them with still images to create a movie from your raw materials.
 You can intervene at any time, or take complete control and play with the program’s enormous library of transitions and effects to your heart’s desire.

-Premiere Elements comes with the Organizer, a separate application that not only collates your video files and makes them easier to find, but will automatically tag them based on what - and who, thanks to facial recognition - they feature.
-The 2020 version also adds support for HEVC (H265, High Efficiency Video Coding) movies shot on iPhones and many of the other best smartphones.
+Adobe Premiere Elements 2021 comes with the Organizer, a separate application that not only collates your video files and makes them easier to find, but will automatically tag them based on what - and who, thanks to facial recognition - they feature.
+The latest version also adds support for HEVC (H265, High Efficiency Video Coding) movies shot on iPhones and many of the other best smartphones.

 While the Organizer is used for organisation and selecting the clips you want to edit, the main Editor application is split into three modes: Quick, Guided and Expert.
 Quick is the simplest of the three, and is for those times when you just want to bash a couple of clips together, whack a simple transition between them, maybe add some music, then get it shared to social media or YouTube as quickly as possible.